boardgameio/boardgame.io/docs/documentation/turn-order.md

 # Turn Order

 The framework's default behavior is to pass the turn around in a round-robin fashion.
-Players can make one or more moves before triggering an `endTurn` event, which passes the turn to the next player.
-A number of other turn orders are available, including the ability to create your own.
+Players make one or more moves before triggering an `endTurn` event, which passes the turn to the next player.

 Turn order state is maintained in the following fields: